Justice for SA greyhounds

 To bring this critical issue directly before the South Australian Parliament, we need to gather 10,000 handwritten petition signatures by October 2025.
 While 10,000 may seem like a big goal, we are confident we can reach it with the support of animal lovers like you.

-- Gather as many handwritten signatures as you can from your friends, family, neighbours, and colleagues.
+3. Gather as many handwritten signatures as you can from your friends, family, neighbours, and colleagues!
 Please note, digital signatures cannot be accepted.

-We know that printing, signing, and returning a form requires a bit of effort.
+We know that signing and posting a paper petition requires a bit of effort.
 However, this seemingly small action, driven by your compassion, could be the crucial step that finally brings an end to this cruel practice.
 Right now, the greyhounds of South Australia need champions like you more than ever.

 Inquiry into the South Australian greyhound racing industry